 At first glance, it looks like a pecan pie and folks usually don’t take a second glance before digging in for a bite and telling you how good it is.
 My husband’s exact words were, “That is the best pecan pie I’ve ever tasted!”.
 Then I got to tell him it didn’t have any pecans in it.
 A similar situation happened at my kid’s school when I took a few of these up there.
 One of the teachers came into the office talking about how good the pecan pie was and the secretary said, “You mean the pecan-less pecan pie?”

 A few different versions of faux pecan pie

 I love that this pecan pie without pecans lives up to all the normal pecan pie expectations without the added expense.
 Now, I have seen some varying recipes for faux pecan pie around the web.
 Some add pinto beans, others add old-fashioned oats, and some even add Rice Krispies cereal.

-I started with my Mother’s No Fail Pecan Pie recipe and then blended it a bit with that crust of my Strawberry Pretzel Salad (which is in my cookbook, but not on SouthernPlate.com).
-Everyone is always surprised that the crust isn’t made of pecans, so what a great inspiration to add to my pie!
-It took about seven pies to get the proportions and cooking time just right, because this pie really needs to be made as a deep dish but I’m finally ready to bring it to you today in it’s final form.
+I went down a different path with my faux pecan pie recipe.
+I started with my Mother’s perfect pecan pie recipe and then blended it a bit with the crust of my strawberry pretzel salad (which is in my cookbook but not on SouthernPlate.com).
+It took about seven pies to get the proportions and cooking time just right because this pie really needs to be made as a deep dish but I’m finally ready to bring it to you today in its final form.

-Once slightly cooled butter and all other filling ingredients in a medium sized bowl and mix together with a wire whisk.
+Once slightly cooled, add the butter and all other filling ingredients to a medium bowl and mix together with a wire whisk.

-Here is our pie filling all mixed up.
-Ready for an action shot now?
+Here is our faux pie filling all mixed up.

 I know it looks yellow now but it will be that beautiful golden color once baked.